 Coal.

 Coal is also a source of energy and a valuable chemical raw material.
-The composition of coal is mainly organic matter, as well as water, minerals, which form ash when burned.
+Coal contains mainly organic substances, as well as water and minerals, which form ash when burned.

-One of the types of coal processing is coking - this is the process of heating coal to a temperature of 1000 ° C without air access.
+One of the types of coal processing is coking - this is the process of heating coal to a temperature of 1000°C without air access.
 Coking of coal is carried out in coke ovens.
 Coke consists of almost pure carbon.
-It is used as a reducing agent in the blast-furnace production of pig iron at metallurgical plants.
+It is used as a reducing agent in blast furnace production of cast iron at metallurgical plants.

-Volatile substances during condensation coal tar (contains many different organic substances, most of which are aromatic), ammonia water (contains ammonia, ammonium salts) and coke oven gas (contains ammonia, benzene, hydrogen, methane, carbon monoxide (II), ethylene , nitrogen and other substances).
+Volatile substances during condensation: coal tar (contains many different organic substances, most of them aromatic), ammonia water (contains ammonia, ammonium salts) and coke oven gas (contains ammonia, benzene, hydrogen, methane, carbon monoxide (II), ethylene , nitrogen and other substances).

 What else to read